 - Negotiate with Your Creditors: This is also an effective way to go about managing your debts.
 Call your creditors and negotiate with their customer service representative.
 Explain your situation and try to get more favorable terms such as suspension of payments for some months or a reduction in your interest rate.

 - Get a Second Job: Getting a second job is only advisable if you are physically fit to take it on.
 You can also consider putting in extra shifts on your current job.
 When taking a second job, it is wiser to do something you are naturally interested in.
 Such as putting in shifts in a neighborhood bookstore, if you are a book lover.
 This way, you earn more and do what you enjoy, thereby reducing your stress.

 Ultimately, you need to seek financial advice.
 Financial advisors are better informed and would help you make good decisions in managing your debts by professionally considering your situation and helping you make the right choices.

 If you are struggling with debt stress and need financial advice on how to manage your debts, we can help.
-Call CreditGUARD today at Call CreditGUARD Today to speak with our qualified financial advisor who can help choose the best debt management plan.
+Call CreditGUARD today to speak with our qualified financial advisor who can help choose the best debt management plan.

 Certified Credit Counselors are available Monday - Friday 8:00 am - 8:00 pm Eastern.

 For more information on debt consolidation, please visit:

 Why Choose CreditGuard?
 Learn what sets our debt consolidation services apart from the rest and how we can help you take control of your debt.